 Halle Barber ’20 (CLAS) Receives Outstanding Senior Women Academic Achievement Award

-Most recently, Halle received the 2020 American Chemical Society’s Connecticut Valley Sections “Outstanding Graduating Senior Award,” reflecting her hard work both in the lab and in the classroom.
+Upon graduation, Halle received the 2020 American Chemical Society’s Connecticut Valley Section “Outstanding Graduating Senior Award,” reflecting her hard work both in the lab and in the classroom.

 In Fall 2020, Halle joined the Ph.D. program in the Chemistry Department at McGill University.